-Proposal Type (select one):

-0 Program Design and Initial Implementation - provide the name of the district(s) to which the charter proposal has been submitted • nitial Implementation - provide the name of the district(s) that approved the charter proposal Chicago Public Schools

-Activity Period:
+Activity Perio d:

-- Regular Project Year activities completed through June 30, 2017.
-No new obligations/activities after June 30 except to pay outstanding obligations made prior to June 30 or to pay for teacher salaries (involved in start-up activities) for activities completed prior to June 30 (teachers paid on a 12-month basis, but working only 9 months). - © Extended Project Year activities occurring between project begin date and August 31, 2017.
+Regular Project Year - activities completed through June 30, 2017.
+No new obligations/activities after June 30 except to pay outstanding obligations made prior to June 30 or to pay for teacher salaries (involved in start-up activities) for activities completed prior to June 30 (teachers paid on a 12-month basis, but working only 9 months).

+0 Extended Project Year - activities occurring between project begin date and August 31, 2017.

 Grant Period:

+Begin Date: March 20, 2017

-Begin Date: July 1, 2016 End Date: 06/30/2017
+End Date: 06/30/2017

 (NOTE: To change the end date, select the other activity period above and SAVE the page.)

-General Education Provisions Act
+General Educ ation Provisions Act

-Section 427 of GEPA (20 U.S.C.
+include in its p GEPA (20 U.S.C.
 1228a) affects all applicants submitting proposals under this program.
-This section requires each applicant to include in its proposal a description of the steps the applicant proposes to take to ensure equitable access to, and participate in, its federally assisted program for students, teachers, and other program beneficiaries with special needs.
+This section requires each applicant to roposal a description of the steps the applicant proposes to take to ensure equitable access to, and participate in, its federally am for students, teachers, and other program beneficiaries with special needs.

-This provision allows applicants discretion in developing the required description.
-The statute highlights six types of barriers that can impede equitable access or participation: gender, race, national origin, color, disability, or age.
-The applicant should determine whether these or other barriers may prevent students, teachers, etc. from such access to, or participation in, the federally funded project or activity.
-The description of steps to be taken to overcome these barriers need not be lengthy; the school district may provide a clear and succinct description of how it plans to address those barriers that are applicable to its circumstances.
-In addition, the information may be provided in a single narration, or, if appropriate, may be discussed in connection with related topics in the application.
+equitable acces barriers may p of steps to be plans to addres allows applicants discretion in developing the required description.
+The statute highlights six types of barriers that can impede as or participation: gender, race, national origin, color, disability, or age.
+The applicant should determine whether these or other revent students, teachers, etc. from such access to, or participation in, the federally funded project or activity.
+The description taken to overcome these barriers need not be lengthy; the school district may provide a clear and succinct description of how it as those barriers that are applicable to its circumstances.
+In addition, the information may be provided in a single narration, or, may be discussed in connection with related topics in the application.

-Section 427 is not intended to duplicate the requirements of the civil rights statutes, but rather to ensure that, in designing their programs, applicants for federal funds address equity concerns that may affect the ability of certain beneficiaries to fully participate in the program and to achieve high standards.
-Consistent with requirements and its approved proposal, an applicant may use the federal funds awarded to it to eliminate barriers it identifies.
+applicants for f achieve high st not intended to duplicate the requirements of the civil rights statutes, but rather to ensure that, in designing their programs, ederal funds address equity concerns that may affect the ability of certain beneficiaries to fully participate in the program and to tandards.
+Consistent with requirements and its approved proposal, an applicant may use the federal funds awarded to it to ers it identifies.

-Describe the steps that will be taken to overcome barriers to equitable program participation of students, teachers, and other beneficiaries with special needs.
+steps that will be taken to overcome barriers to equitable program participation of students, teachers, and other with special needs.

-([count] of 500 characters used)
+(0 of 500 chara acters used)

-IJLA Mastery Campus structures its educational model around the premise that all students will learn.
-CPS funds cover costs for special education teachers and case managers who provide services required by state law.
-The Campus employs special education teachers who jointly review each student's IEP with faculty and develop lessons with accommodations.
-The Campus provides students with access to all special education services, i.e. instructional; inclusion; IEP; support services; etc.
+\checkmark

+Cava Page

+Save Page

+Required field

+AMENDMENTS

+Amendments

+Use this page to report any amendment details.
+If this is an initial application, you still need to respond to the first question, save the page, and continue to the Budget pages.

+Is this an Original application or Amended application?

+Original Application Amended Application

+Grant Changes

+Provide a brief description of the changes as well as the function/object codes that have been amended in this submission.
+(Limited to 1,500 characters) (0 of 1500 maximum characters used)

+Required field

+Save Page

+Federal Funding Accountability and Transparency Act (FFATA)

 The Federal Funding Accountability and Transparency Act (31 U.S.C.
 6102; P.L.
 109-282, as amended by section 6202(a) of P.L.
-110-252) requires a Prime Awardee, such as a State agency, to report an award of \$25,000 or more made to a subrecipient as of October 1, 2010 (also see 2 CFR part 170).
+110-252) requires a Prime Awardee, such as a state agency, to report an award of \$25,000 or more made to a subrecipient as of October 1, 2010 (also see 2 CFR part 170).

-To fulfill reporting requirements, provide a brief but succinct description of how the funding received will support the activities and actions to meet the purpose and goals of the Federal grant.
-If there are multiple funding actions, provide a description for each funding action.
+To fulfill reporting requirements, provide a brief but succinct description of how the funding received will support the activities and actions to meet the purpose and goals of the federal grant.
+If there are multiple funding actions, provide a description for each funding action."